 2. Turn ON the Signal Meter Power switch (located on the side of the Signal Meter).

 Digital Antenna Signal Meter (Located on ceiling)

 - 3. Rotate the Attenuator Dial fully CLOCKWISE. - 4.
-Press Release Button on the Rotational Knob and rotate antenna (until maximum number of LED lights illuminate on the Signal Meter). - NOTE: LED lights will illuminate from left to right.
-All LED lights may not illuminate, depending on signal strength. - Rotate Attenuator Dial COUNTER-CLOCKWISE until the last illuminated LED light flickers.
+Press Release Button on the Rotational Knob and rotate antenna (until maximum number of LED lights illuminate on the Signal Meter).

 SECTION 8 -ENTERTAINMENT